 Phoebe was extremely fortunate to be a student of the late Sanford Sylvan’s for two years, in 2016 and 2017.
 She currently studies with garlanded Australian soprano, Jennifer McGregor, in London.

 Phoebe was made a Fellow of the Sino-British Fellowship Trust in 2016 and 2018, and was awarded the Kathleen Whitaker Bequest in 2019.
 She is a member of the London School of Economics Confucius Institute for Business London, mentored by Dr. Hong Lu OBE.
 Phoebe is a proud volunteer for CEDP Chinese Centre, and is passionate about her continued work in the field of UK-Chinese cultural relations.

-Phoebe is incredibly grateful for the continued support of Help Musicians UK, the Sino-British Fellowship Trust, the John Wates Charitable Trust, the International Opera Awards Foundation, Talent Unlimited, Opera Prelude, Dr. Henry Sauls, Dr. Michael Shipley & Mr. Phillip Rudge, and the Nicholas Boas Charitable Trust.
+Phoebe is grateful for the support of Help Musicians UK, the International Opera Awards Foundation, the Sino-British Fellowship Trust, the John Wates Charitable Trust, Talent Unlimited, Opera Prelude, Dr. Michael Shipley & Mr. Phillip Rudge, and the Nicholas Boas Charitable Trust.